Following are some frequently asked questions about the Do Not Call:

 - What are the penalties for spoofing Caller ID?

 - Do you have a question that was not answered here?

 You may register online anytime, or you can call 1.888.834.9969 during office hours.
 You will be asked to provide your home phone number, cell phone number, name, address, etc.

 No. Only the person under whose name the phone number(s) is listed.

 No. This program is provided free of charge to Indiana residents.
 Telemarketers pay to purchase the list.

-You can register any time.
-The list is published four times per year, on January 1st, April 1st, July 1st and October 1st.
+You can register at any time.
+The list is published four times per year, on January 1st, April 1st, July 1st, and October 1st.
 Numbers registered after the publication date are held until the next quarter's list.

 Registrations with outdated information may be removed from the list.
 If you move, email us at email@example.com, providing all your registered telephone numbers and your new physical address.

 No. Once you've registered, your phone number will be included on future lists unless you move or request that your number be removed from the list.